duyluandethuong/laptop_battery_test/README.md

 The author has tested this program on several laptops running a wide variety of CPUs, including Intel Core Ultra, Snapdragon X Elite, Apple M-Series

+# Required third party software

+- Python: to run the script
+- A default browser: Edge, Safari, or any default browser of your choice.
+Edge and Safari are recommended since they are default browser for most Windows and Mac machine
+- Microsoft Office: Word, Excel, PowerPoint

 # List of tasks

 The program will run infinite loop of the following tasks